MLMondays/MLMONDAYS/README.md

 # DL-CDI2020
-Materials for the USGS "Deep Learning for Image Classification and Segmentation" CDI workshop, 2020
+Materials for the USGS "Deep Learning for Image Classification and Segmentation" CDI workshop, Fall 2020

+One module per week.
+All modules include slides and jupyter notebooks

 ## Pre-requisites

 #### Introduction to Machine Learning for Image Classification

-Slides and jupyter notebooks ...
+Slides and jupyter notebooks introducing Machine Learning for Image Classification

 #### Introduction to Deep Learning for Image Classification

-Slides and jupyter notebooks ...
+Slides and jupyter notebooks introducing Deep Learning for Image Classification

 ## Module 1: Supervised Image Recognition (Whole-Image Classification)

-#### LULC Classification Using Transfer Learning
+#### LULC Classification Using Transfer Learning and Fine-Tuning

-We use a convolutional neural network, with weights pre-trained on a large amount of imagery
+We use a convolutional neural network, with weights pre-trained on a large amount of imagery, then fine-tune to another dataset

-#### LULC Classification Using Transfer Learning and Fine-Tunng
+#### LULC Classification Using Transfer Learning, Fine-Tuning, and Pruning

+We repeat the previous exercise, this time using model pruning to acheive a more parsimonious predictor

 #### LULC Classification From Scratch

-We use a convolutional neural network, with weights trained from scratch
+We use a convolutional neural network, with weights trained from scratch with no transfer learning

 ## Module 2: Supervised Object Recognition (Bounding Box Classification)